Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Twenty questions

 \item One way to combine Liouville quantum gravity and AC geometry is to let $h$ be a complex valued free field.
 The real part of $h$ encodes Liouville quantum gravity and the imaginary part an AC geometry, which could be coupled with a conformal loop ensemble on the quantum surface \cite{MR2494457}.
 In this context, what new meaning, if any, comes out of the extra symmetries of the complex Gaussian free field (e.g., its invariance w.r.t.\ replacing $h$ with a modulus-one complex constant times $h$)?

 \item Can one fully construct all rays in the AC geometry of an instance of the GFF (starting from all points in $D$) and determine which rays intersect each other and themselves, etc.?
-Does the list of properties shown to hold for smooth $h$ in the appendix (Proposition \ref{smoothflowlinegeometry}) hold in the GFF setting as well?
+Does the list of properties shown to hold for smooth $h$ in the appendix (Proposition \ref{smoothflowlinegeometry}) hold in the GFF setting as well? {\it Update: This question has been affirmatively answered in \cite{ms2012imag1,ms2012imag2,ms2012imag3,ms2013imag4}.}

 \item Can one construct a variant of Liouville quantum gravity with some of the additional complexities of a physical string theory (and figure out what the following things mean in this context mathematically)? \begin{enumerate} \item Minkowski space time. \item Complex weights (in place of a probability measure). \item Supersymmetry. \item Gauge theories. \item Embeddings in Calabi-Yau manifolds. \item Quantum surfaces of non-deterministic genus. \end{enumerate}